Keep these energy-saving products in mind when you make your last-minute shopping trip before schools starts again.

 Consider cooking in batches for your week ahead to limit how much you have to turn your oven on and off.
 It's even better if you can cook tasty meals that don't need reheating!

 A general rule to follow when cooking is less time means less energy use.
 A plug-in pressure cooker, for instance, uses significantly less energy than a typical stove or oven, since it cooks food much more quickly.
 It also cycles on and off at a lower wattage to maintain heat, saving energy.

 A slow cooker is another option that uses less energy than an oven, at about 1,000 watts.
-Try setting yours to cook during off-peak hours when electricity is cheaper and look for models with an internal heat sensor, so they'll automatically switch to a lower energy "keep warm" setting when your food is cooked.
+Look for models with an internal heat sensor, so they'll automatically switch to a lower energy "keep warm" setting when your food is cooked.

 The appliances you have plugged in all over your home – like your coffee maker, TV, printer and gaming consoles – can draw power even when they're not in use.
 Blame “phantom power,” or standby power, for that.

 Your microwave, for example, uses more energy powering its clock than it does heating food throughout the year, so unplug it when you’re not using it to avoid paying for energy you don't really need.

 To avoid falling victim to unnecessary power consumption, use power bars.
 There are various types on the market, but look for ones that include a timer, or smart strips, which automatically cut off power to electronics that are in standby mode only.

 Consider setting up a charging area in your place so you don't forget to unplug your device and stop drawing power once it's fully charged.